wellingtonmacena/moments-app/README.md

 ### Frontend

-1. Enter in 'moments-frontend-web' folder, open a terminal and type:
+1. Install Angular CLI, if you dont have installed in your machine:
     ```sh
      * moments-frontend-web
      * npm install -g @angular/cli
     ```
     This will install angular cli globally in your machine.

 2. Install NPM modules:
     ```sh
     npm install
     ```
     This will install all necessary modules to run this aplication.

 3. Run frontend project:
     ```sh